Atkinson-Lab/Tractor-tutorial/Rfmix.md

 ---

 (Note: your reference panel needs to be phased to be used in this manner.
-If you are hoping to use an unphased reference panel, you may consider to run the Shapeit pipeline on the reference panel as well without being informed by a reference, or to joint-phase your cohort and reference populations).
+If you are hoping to use an unphased reference panel, you should consider running the Shapeit pipeline on the reference panel first, or to joint-phase your cohort and reference populations in a file together).

 &nbsp;
 &nbsp;